Nutrition Education for Kids - Teaching Children Nutrition

 Also, eat salads in front of them.

-And take time to eat breakfast with them at the table every morning...
+And take the time to eat breakfast with them at the table every morning.

-It is difficult to measure the amount of bad substances in food, unless of course you are a scientist.
+It is difficult to measure the amount of bad stuff that is resent in the food we buy every day and serve our children, unless of course you are a scientist.

 Here is one video I found that can serve as a model on how to talk to the children in your life about food and healthy cooking: